Disordering a permutation symmetric system: revivals, thermalization and chaos: Disorder free, , and

 We now discuss the chaotic limit of the kicked top.
 Eq.~\ref{eq:ClassicalEnt} gives the saturation value $1/2$ easily enough, as any smooth ensemble of initial states tends to be uniformly distributed on the sphere and all the expectation values of $X_n$, $Y_n$ and $Z_n$ vanish.
 Thus the maximal entanglement of a single qubit corresponds to the mixing of a classical density over phase space.
 The form of the time evolution may also be inferred from general arguments to be approximately

 where $\alpha>0$ is a constant, and $\lambda >0$ is the Lyapunov exponent.
-Identifying $\sigma^2=1/N$, the Ehrenfest time scale of chaotic systems, the ``log-time" $=\ln N/(2 \lambda)$ emerges as the saturation time.
+The Ehrenfest time scale of chaotic systems, or the ``log-time", $\tau_{\hbar}=\ln N/(2 \lambda)$ emerges as the saturation time once we identify $\sigma^2=1/N$ .
 See the Appendix \ref{appB} for a derivation of the variance for the exactly solvable cat maps and motivation for the form assumed above.
-The short time dynamics of $S_1$ in the chaotic limit $(k=6)$ is depicted in Fig.\ref{k6_disorderfree} with the inset showing the proposed analytical form in Eq.\ref{eq:k6_disorderfree}.
+The short time dynamics of $S_1$ in the chaotic limit $(k=6)$ is depicted in Fig.~\ref{k6_disorderfree} with the inset showing the proposed analytical form in Eq.~\ref{eq:k6_disorderfree}.
 We also note the absence of revivals in this case.